-A credit default index swap (CDIS) is an insurance on a reference portfolio of $N$ firms with equal weight which we assume to be $1/N$ so that the portfolio total nominal is equal to one.
-The protection buyer pays a regular premium that is proportional to the current nominal value of the CDIS.
+A \emph{multi-name CDS}, or credit default index swap (CDIS), is an insurance on a reference portfolio of $N$ firms with equal weight which we assume to be $1/N$ so that the portfolio total notional amount is equal to one.
+The protection buyer pays a regular premium that is proportional to the current notional amount of the CDIS.
 Let $\delta\in[0,1]$ be the recovery rate determined at inception.
-Upon default of a firm the protection seller pays $1-\delta$ to the protection buyer and the nominal value of the CDIS decreases by $1/N$.
+Upon default of a firm the protection seller pays $1-\delta$ to the protection buyer and the notional amount of the CDIS decreases by $1/N$.
 These steps repeat until maturity or until all firms in the reference portfolio have defaulted, whichever comes first.

 Denote by $S_t^i=a_i^\top Y_t$ the survival process of firm $i$ as defined in~\eqref{eq:S}.
 The CDIS spread simplifies to a double linear-rational expression,